rohanwaghmare05/codsoft_task_no_01/README.md

 1. Programming Language: Python
 2. Libraries: Pandas, NumPy, Scikit-Learn, Matplotlib, Seaborn

+Acknowledgments:
+- The dataset used is from Kaggle.
+- Thanks to the open-source community for their contributions and tools.

 ## Contributing:
 If you’d like to contribute to this project, please fork the repository and submit a pull request with your improvements or fixes.